-Sets Categ It could be also product ( Prod ), or product 1 and 2 ( Prod 1, Prod depending on the model.
-It reflects the category, product of seproducts (in the cannibalization model) to which a discount will applied.
+Sets Categ It could be also product (Prod), or product 1 and 2 (Prod 1, 2 depending on the model.
+It reflects the category, product of products (in the cannibalization model) to which a discount applied.
 Day The model has been developed for a day level.
-That means that the price chosen for each category/product will be the same within the day.
-The time scope for the problem is two months (January and February 2018).
-Pt.
-Curve This is the dimensions most difficult to understand.
+That more price chosen for each category/product will be the same day.
+The time scope for the problem is two months (February 2018).
+Pt.Curve This is the dimensions most difficult to understand.
 It reflects the different possible discounts.
 It is the x-axis of the elasticity curve, and once there has been chosen a discount; there will be a corresponding increment in sales.
-The range of possible discounts is in the interval - 50% to 50%, with a 1% of increment.
+The range of possible discounts is in the interval 50% to 50%, with a 1% of increment.
 That means a 100 different price values for each category/product.